AMISH2305/Diabetes-Prediction-using-DenseNet/README.md

 This project exemplifies the power of combining rigorous data preprocessing with advanced deep learning techniques to address pressing healthcare challenges.
 By achieving a high accuracy rate in diabetes prediction, it highlights the potential of machine learning to transform medical diagnostics.
 The work reflects a blend of technical expertise, analytical rigor, and a passion for leveraging AI to improve lives.

 ## Contact
-For inquiries or collaborations, feel free to reach out via [insert contact information or link to portfolio].
+For inquiries or collaborations, feel free to reach out via E-mail : aamish23052003@gmail.com.
 Contributions and feedback are always welcome!